Bruzzknock/ClearSure/README.md

 1. change requirements.in - update packages
 2. pip-compile --generate-hashes requirements.in - this will create requirements.txt
 3. pip install -r requirements.txt

+# Some binaries have to be manually installed
+1. powershell choco install poppler
+2. powershell choco install tesseract